popura/torchtrain/README.md

 # torchdataset
-This is a package to handle various kinds of data in a unified way with Pytorch.
+This is a package to train DNN models with PyTorch.

 # Requirements
 - Python 3.7 or later